naturalis/galaxy-pipeline-hybseq/README.md

 Here a small list of the different settings one can change in this tool and what they mean:

+**Read Files:**

-**Read Files:** The ZIP file containing the FASTQ read files.
+The ZIP file containing the FASTQ read files.
 Will be used as input for the tool.

+**Target file:**

-**Target file:** The Fasta file containing the targets.
+The Fasta file containing the targets.
 Will be used as input for the tool.

+**Squence Format:**

-**Squence Format:** The type of sequences the input files are in, has the option for Amino Acids and DNA sequences.
+The type of sequences the input files are in, has the option for Amino Acids and DNA sequences.

+**Mapping Method:**

-**Mapping Method** The type of mapping algorithm to use for the mapping of the sequences to the targets.
+The type of mapping algorithm to use for the mapping of the sequences to the targets.
 The choice is between BWA and DIAMOND, with a default option, to run HybPiper without any mapping specifications.

+**Run Intronerate:**

-**Run Intronerate:** Here the user can specify whether they want to run intronerate to recover the supercontigs with introns.
+Here the user can specify whether they want to run intronerate to recover the supercontigs with introns.

+**Generate Heatmap:**

-**Generate Heatmap:** This option is non-functional and does not do anything, so can be ignored.
+This option is non-functional and does not do anything, so can be ignored.
 It is a remnant of a planned feature that would have been implemented, but wasn't due to time constraints.

+**Timeout percentage:**

-**Timeout percentage:** With this option the user can specify a number x.
-During the HybPiper run, jobs taking too long (X percent longer than average) will be killed.
+With this option the user can specify a number X. During the HybPiper run, jobs taking too long (X percent longer than average) will be killed.
 This option is for large datasets and can be used if jobs get stuck a lot.
 Entering a value of '0' (zero) will run HybPiper without a timeout.

 ![Step 5](https://github.com/naturalis/galaxy-pipeline-hybseq/blob/main/images/Tutorial%20Images/Step%205.png)

 ### Step 6

-For our example, our data are DNA sequences, which we will map using BWA, while also running intronerate because it is nice to have.
+For our example, our data are DNA sequences, which we will map using BWA, while also running intronerate just for the demonstration.
 Because this tutorial dataset is small, we won't specify a number for the timeout option.

 Once all the settings are the way they are supposed to be for your data/project, click the 'Execute' button.
 This will then run the HybPiper tool, which will take a little bit to run.
 The larger your dataset, the longer it will take.